spark-engine/code-highlighter/README.md

 ### Alias languages

-Some languages are subsets of different parsers in CodeMirror.
-For example, Scss is handled by the CSS parser.
-CodeMirror uses mimetypes rather than language name to select the parser.
-For scss, you'd use `data-lang="text/x-scss"`.
-That's kind of verbose so this library adds some aliases.
+If your language doesn't seem to be highlighting properly, you can specify the mimetype that CodeMirror is using to identify your language.
+For Scss, you'd use `data-lang="text/x-scss"`.
+That's kind of verbose so this library adds some aliases so you can go on using `data-lang="scss"` and it is converted before invoking CodeMirror.

 ```
 aliases: {
+  'bash'  : 'text/x-sh',
   'c'     : 'text/x-csrc',
-  'markup': 'text/html',
   'html'  : 'text/html',
   'js'    : 'text/javascript',
   'json'  : 'application/json',
   'java'  : 'text/x-java',
-  'bash'  : 'text/x-sh',
+  'markup': 'text/html',
   'sass'  : 'text/x-sass',
   'scss'  : 'text/x-scss',
   'sh'    : 'text/x-sh'